Avukana Buddha statue: Location and appearance

-The Avukana statue is located in the village of Avukana (also spelled Aukana) near Kekirawa.
-It figure is set in a slight hollow and faces east, looking toward the Kala Wewa reservoir.
-It was carved out of a large granite rock face, but is not completely separated.
-A narrow strip of rock has been left at the back of the statue, connecting it to the rock to support it.
-The rock face behind the image is carved like Cyclopean masonry, to give the appearance of mountain.
+The Avukana statue is located in the village of Avukana (also spelled Aukana) (Sinhala : අවුකන) near Kekirawa.
+The figure is set within a shallow niche and faces east, gazing toward the Kala Wewa reservoir.
+Carved from a large granite rock face,the statue remains partially attached to the rock by a narrow strip left at the back for support it.
+The surface behind the image has been shaped to resemble Cyclopean masonry, creating the impression of a mountain backdrop.
 The pedestal on which the Buddha stands takes the form of a lotus flower.
-The statue alone is 38 ft 10 in in height, and with the pedestal the total height of the Avukana statue reaches over 46 ft.
+The statue alone is 38 ft 10 in in height, and with the pedestal, the total height of the Avukana statue reaches over 46 ft.

-The statue was set within a large image house or shrine, of which parts of the lower walls still remain.
+The statue was set within a large image house or shrine, of which parts of the lower walls remain.
 The structure had a stone foundation with the upper portions made of brick.
 It was 74 ft long and 63 ft wide.

 Characteristics

 The Avukana statue is considered to be one of the best examples of a standing statue of the Buddha from ancient Sri Lanka.
-The Avukana statue shows some influence of the Gandhara school of art, as well as the Amaravati school of India.
+It shows some influence of the Gandhara school of art, as well as the Amaravati School of India.
 The robe is worn tightly, clearly outlining the shape of the body, and its pleats are carved clearly and delicately.
 It is worn over the left shoulder, and the right shoulder is bare, as is the tradition in Buddha statues of Sri Lanka.
-The Buddha's body is straight, and the left hand clutches the robe at the left shoulder.
-The right hand is raised up to the right shoulder, with the palm facing left.
+The Buddha's body is straight, and the left-hand clutches the robe at the left shoulder.
+The right hand is raised to the right shoulder, with the palm facing the left.
 This position is known as the Asisa mudra, a variation of the Abhaya mudra.
+Nearing the bottom of the robe, inside of the statue, lies a drawing depicting the tool used to make the statue itself along with writing.

 Dating

-The Avukana statue is widely believed to have been constructed in the 5th century, but a number of opinions have been expressed from the time of Harry Charles Purvis Bell, Ananda Coomaraswamy and Senarath Paranavithana.
-A comprehensive review of the evidence, and a close assessment of the sculpture's style, was undertaken by Diran K. Dohanian, who concluded, based on comparisons with Buddhas elsewhere in Sri Lanka and those produced for the Amaravati school, that the Aukana Buddha belongs to the 8th century.
-This is confirmed by a donative inscription, found in 1951 in the north wall of the shrine, that is written in Sinhala and dates to the 8th century.
+The Avukana statue is widely believed to have been constructed in the 5th century, but several opinions have been expressed from the time of Harry Charles Purvis Bell, Ananda Coomaraswamy, and Senarath Paranavithana.
+A comprehensive review of the evidence, and a close assessment of the sculpture's style, were undertaken by Diran K. Dohanian, who concluded, based on comparisons with Buddhas elsewhere in Sri Lanka and those produced for the Amaravati school, that the Aukana Buddha belongs to the 8th century.
+This is confirmed by a donative inscription, found in 1951 on the north wall of the shrine, that is written in Sinhala and dates to the 8th century.